Jesmykel/Solutions_Architect_July2022/Week 5/LAB 1/README.md

 On the Description tab, check the Status row.
 After at least one of the EC2 instances is in service, I tested load balancer.
 Copy the string from DNS name and pasted it into the address field of an internet-connected web browser.

-Step 8: TO Delete load balancer
+Step 8: To Delete load balancer

 To delete load balancer